PajaInzenyr/Arduino-Projects/README.md

 # Arduino Projects Portfolio

-This repository contains my Arduino Projects which I do for fun.
+This repository contains my Arduino Projects which I do in my free time.
+Main purpose of this repository is for me to learn new things and showcase my work to others.

 ## Project list